ApifyForge Help & FAQ

 The Health dashboard monitors actor failure rates, success trends, and deprecation signals across your fleet.
 It is powered by two actors: the Health Monitor ($0.25 per check) and the Deprecation Moni...

-The Quality dashboard scores your actors on the factors that affect Apify Store visibility and ranks.
-It is powered by three actors: the Quality Monitor ($0.25 per scan), the Output Completeness Monit...
+The Quality dashboard scores your actors on the factors that affect Apify Store visibility and rank.
+It is powered by the Quality Monitor actor ($0.15 per actor scanned).
+Quality Monitor evaluates ev...

 The Failures dashboard tracks which actors gained new failures since your last check.
 It is powered by the Failure Tracker actor ($0.10 per report).
 Unlike the Health dashboard which shows 30-day agg...